hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## Learning Objectives:

 * Perform integration of cells across conditions to identify cells that are similar to each other
+* Describe complex integration tasks and alternative tools for integration

 # Single-cell RNA-seq clustering analysis: Integration